Lost in Time: A New Temporal Benchmark for VideoLLMs: Discussion

 \section{Discussion}

 \textbf{A sobering view on current models.} With our new TVBench, we can accurately assess the temporal understanding of existing video-language models.
-Surprisingly, we find that most recent state-of-the-art and highly popular models, such as VideoChat2, ST-LLM, PLLava, and VideGPT+, perform close to random chance on our temporal benchmark, with the largest gain being only +8.6\%.
-Only the Tarsier and Gemini 1.5 Pro models outperform the random baseline, achieving +20.5\% and +13.2\%, respectively.
-The primary distinction between Tarsier and previous open-sourced models lies in its substantial increase in pretraining data, leveraging 3.8 million vision-text samples, of which only 1 million are images.
+Surprisingly, we find that recent state-of-the-art and highly popular models, such as VideoChat2, ST-LLM, PLLava, VideGPT+, GPT-4o, VideoLLaMA2 7B, mPLUG-Owl3 perform close to random chance on our temporal benchmark, with the largest gain being only +8.9\%.
+Only five models, Qwen2-VL, LLaVA-Video, IXC-2.5, Aria, and Tarsier, achieve above 50\% accuracy, significantly outperforming the random baseline.
 From these results, we observe that TVBench amplifies the performance gaps between models with the strongest temporal understanding and those with weaker capabilities, as a good benchmark should.

-\textbf{Conclusion.} In this work, we highlight major limitations in existing language-video benchmarks, particularly in the widely used MVBench.
-Key issues include inadequate temporal evaluation and tasks that do not require visual information, making it ineffective for tracking progress in this domain.
-To address these problems, we introduce TVBench, a benchmark designed to explicitly assess the temporal understanding of video-language models.
-Our experiments reveal that on TVBench, text-only and visual models lacking temporal reasoning perform at random levels, and only few current models achieve moderately high scores, showing the potential for progress.
+\textbf{Conclusion.} In this work, we highlight major limitations in existing language-video benchmarks, particularly in the widely used MVBench and open-ended benchmarks.
+Key issues include inadequate temporal evaluation and tasks that do not require visual information, making tracking progress in this domain ineffective.
+To address these problems, we introduce TVBench, a benchmark designed to assess the temporal understanding of video-language models explicitly.
+Our experiments reveal that on TVBench, text-only and visual models lacking temporal reasoning perform at random levels, and only a handful of models achieve moderately high scores, showing the potential for progress.
 TVBench thus provides a reliable yardstick for evaluating future advancements in video-language models.

-\textbf{Acknowledgement} This research was partially funded by the Spanish Ministerio de Ciencia e Innovación (grant number PID2023-149549NB-I00), and the Galician Consellería de Cultura, Educación e Universidade (grant numbers ED431C 2018/29 and ED431G2019/04).
-These grants are co-funded by the European Regional Development Fund (ERDF).
-It is also financially supported by Qualcomm Technologies Inc., the University of Amsterdam, and the Top Consortia for Knowledge and Innovation (TKIs) allowance from the Netherlands Ministry of Economic Affairs and Climate Policy.